 Ethiopia has made important development gains over the past two decades, reducing poverty and expanding investments in basic social services.
 However, food insecurity and under-nutrition still hinder economic growth.
-In 2015 it ranked 174 out of 188 in the UNDP Human Development Report.
-The country is also home to the largest refugee population on the continent; it currently hosts 730,000 registered refugees from South Sudan, Somalia, Sudan, Eritrea and Kenya.
+According to government estimates, 7.88 million people require food assistance.

 What the World Food Programme is doing in Ethiopia

-WFP works with the Government on logistic capacity-building activities.
+Capacity buildingWFP works with the Government on logistics capacity-building activities.
 For instance, we help Ethiopia boost its emergency logistics preparedness through establishing humanitarian staging areas, supporting the Ethiopian Maritime Affairs Authority to reduce port congestion, and strengthening the road transport sector in cooperation with Federal Road Transport Authority.

 Supply chainEthiopia hosts one of WFP’s largest and most complex supply chain operations, managing the delivery of over 400,000 metric tonnes of food per year to 3,000 final distribution points and 26 refugee camps.
 WFP provides supply chain services and expertise to other humanitarian agencies, to support their operations in Ethiopia and the region.
 The WFP-managed UNHAS service for example provides air transport for humanitarian partners to 20 destinations, allowing delivery of assistance to remote and otherwise inaccessible areas.